ahoward1024/resume/README.md

 * Built a Selenium testing suite to perform functional tests in the browser to ensure one-to-one compatibility of application functionality.
 * Wrote integration tests to run on GitHub Actions.
-* Deprecated old TeamCity CI/CD pipelines and migrated them to GitHub Actions and Spinnaker.

-#### Frontend

-* Wrote custom webpack and Babel configurations to minify a JavaScript bundle.
-This reduced the bundle size from over 50MB to around 12MB.
-* Created React components to replace an older user interface written in extJS.

-#### Backend

 * Wrote API services using .NET ASPNET Core framework utilizing the Mediator pattern to integrate into third-party APIs from Microsoft, Google, and Dropbox.
 * Updated Java applications from being Tomcat servlet containers to SpringBoot to enable Dockerization to run the applications in Kubernetes.

-#### Accomplishments

-* Lead working sessions between engineering and security teams to work on organization wide security related tasks.
-* Lead morning standup meetings for my team, making sure there were no blockers for team members and that throughput of work was consistent sprint to sprint.
-* Part of a team that was asked to find solutions to reducing our AWS spend between 8% to 20% within a six month period.
-The goal was met with a reduction in spend of 23%.
-* Migrated a product from being a non-containerized application running on ElasticBeanstalk to become a Dockerized application running on Kubernetes.
-* Participated in a design review team that would look at and scrutinize the design of architecture, applications, and standards for the company.
+* Created React components to replace an older user interface written in extJS.

 ### Buzzwords:
-AWS, API Gateway, RDS, Elasticache, EKS, SSM, IAM, KMS, EC2, DynamoDB, VPC, Kubernetes, Helm, Kustomize, Go, Golang, React, NextJS, Datadog, Spinnaker, GitHub Actions, Git, Bash
+AWS, API Gateway, RDS, Elasticache, EKS, SSM, IAM, KMS, EC2, DynamoDB, VPC, Kubernetes, Helm, Kustomize, Go, React, NextJS, Datadog, Spinnaker, GitHub Actions, Git, Bash, Jenkins

 ## Personal Projects